-Trump speaks to Saudi king as Gulf crisis deepens
+Trump speaks to Saudi King as Gulf crisis deepens

 - Trump puts stamp of approval on split, which involves key US allies

-(CNN)The leaders of the US and Saudi Arabia spoke Tuesday as a growing number of countries moved to sever ties with Qatar over alleged ties to terror networks.
+(CNN)The leaders of the United States and Saudi Arabia spoke Tuesday as a growing number of countries moved to sever ties with Qatar over alleged ties to terror networks.

-US President Donald Trump spoke with Saudi King Salman bin Abdulaziz Al-Saud, on the need for regional cooperation in preventing the financing of terrorism and "eliminating the promotion of extremism by any nation in the region," according to a readout of the conversation released by the White House, which did not mention Qatar by name.
+President Donald Trump spoke with Saudi King Salman bin Abdulaziz Al-Saud on the need for regional cooperation in preventing the financing of terrorism and "eliminating the promotion of extremism by any nation in the region," according to a readout of the conversation released by the White House, which did not mention Qatar by name.

 "The President underscored that a united Gulf Cooperation Council is critical to defeating terrorism and promoting regional stability," the document said.
 Qatar hosts one of the largest US military bases in the region.

+Three of the council's six members have severed relations with Doha -- Saudi Arabia, Bahrain and the United Arab Emirates.
+The Gulf Cooperation Council is viewed as one of the most influential in the Middle East.
+Six other governments also have suspended diplomatic ties.

-The UAE announced Wednesday that "expressing sympathy, inclination or favoritism toward Qatar" is punishable by three to 15 years in prison, alongside a minimum fine of 500,000 dirhams ($136,000)."
+The UAE announced Wednesday that "expressing sympathy, inclination or favoritism toward Qatar" is punishable by three to 15 years in prison, alongside a minimum fine of 500,000 dirhams, about $136,000.

 Qatar responds, Turkey criticizes sanctions

-As the crisis deepened, Qatari Foreign Minister Sheikh Mohammed bin Abdulrahman Al Thani told CNN's Becky Anderson that the Saudi statement accusing Qatar of "embracing terrorist and sectarian groups aimed at de-stabilizing the region" was full of contradictions.
+As the crisis deepened among the closest US Gulf allies, Qatari Foreign Minister Sheikh Mohammed bin Abdulrahman Al Thani told CNN's Becky Anderson that the Saudi statement accusing his country of "embracing terrorist and sectarian groups aimed at de-stabilizing the region" was full of contradictions.

 Ties cut with Qatar

-"With all due respect, this statement is full of contradictions because it is saying that we are supporting Iran and on the other hand supporting the extremist groups in Syria; and we are supporting the Muslim Brotherhood in Saudi or in Yemen and we are supporting the (Iranian-backed) Houthis form the other side.
-In all battlefields, there are adversaries," Al Thani said.
+"With all due respect, this statement is full of contradictions because it is saying that we are supporting Iran and on the other hand supporting the extremist groups in Syria; and we are supporting the Muslim Brotherhood in (Saudi Arabia) or in Yemen and we are supporting the (Iranian-backed) Houthis form the other side.
+In all battlefields, there are adversaries," the foreign minister said.

-Turkey, a key US ally, criticized the decision by several countries to sever diplomatic ties, according to state-run Anadolu Agency.
+Turkey, also a key US ally, criticized the decision by nine countries to sever diplomatic ties, according to the semiofficial Anadolu Agency.

 "I want to clearly say that we disapprove of the sanctions on Qatar," President Recep Tayyip Erdogan said during a fast-breaking iftar dinner in Ankara.